Translated using DeepL

 Lectures and exercises

-A lecture is a form of instruction in which the teacher presents theory to the students.
-A lecture is typically held at only one time for all students in the course in large lecture halls (most commonly D1, D2 and D3).
+A lecture is a form of teaching in which the teacher presents theory to the students.
+A lecture is typically held at one time only for all students of a course in a large lecture hall.
+ATTENTION - during the renovation of Building D, part of the lecture is moved outside the premises of the Faculty of Computer Science.
+Keep a close eye on where a particular lecture or seminar is being held!

 Lectures are generally optional and public (i.e. open to non-students).

-Exercises (seminar), on the other hand, serve to increase student involvement and practice.
-There are several exercises or seminar groups for the course, so that one practitioner works with a smaller group of students.
+Exercises (seminars), on the other hand, serve to increase student involvement and practice.
+There are several exercise or seminar groups for the course, so that one practitioner works with a smaller group of students.

 Exercises are generally compulsory and non-public.